 Assistant Professor of Business Administration

 Adi Sunderam is an assistant professor of business administration in the Finance Unit, and a Faculty Research Fellow at the National Bureau of Economic Research.
-He teaches Finance II in the MBA required curriculum and a Ph.D. course in Empirical Methods.
+He teaches Investment Management in the MBA elective curriculum and a Ph.D. course in Empirical Methods.
 In 2009 and 2010, he served in the U.S. Treasury Department as a special assistant and liaison to the White House National Economic Council.

 Professor Sunderam's research interests are in corporate finance, asset pricing, and financial intermediation.
 His recent work focuses on the organization of financial markets and its effect on asset prices and corporate investment.